 How much does Babbel cost?

 Babbel’s registration is free.
-And the first lesson in each language is totally free as a trial.
+The first lesson in each language is free as a trial.

-But once you taste the initial demo, they will greet you with a paywall demanding you to sign up within minutes.
+But once you try the initial demo, they will greet you with a paywall that demands you sign up within minutes.
 Then, you pay to gain access.

-Babbel offers a variety of membership choices, with the monthly fee decreasing as the term of your subscription increases.
-It also has four subscription options available at different costs.
+Babbel offers a variety of membership options, with the monthly fee decreasing as your subscription term increases.
+It also offers four subscription options at different prices.

 - One month of access to Babbel costs $13.95.